JamFfm/TFTDisplay/README.md

 # TFTDisplay
-CraftbeerPi3 addon for a 2.2" TFT Display 320x240 with ILI9341 driver
+CraftbeerPi3 addon for a 2.2" or 2.8" TFT Display 320x240 with ILI9341 driver

 With this add-on you can display something on a 240 x 320 TFT SPI Display.
 It is based on the ILI9341 controller.